Camp Be’chol Lashon

 Overnight Camp

-Camp Be'chol Lashon is a multicultural Jewish overnight camp and online program that teaches about global Jewish diversity, builds community leaders, and inspires a love of Judaism.
+Camp Be'chol Lashon is a multicultural Jewish overnight camp program that teaches about global Jewish diversity, builds community leaders, and inspires a love of Judaism.
 In addition to activities like kayaking and canoeing, the success of Camp Be’chol Lashon is due to its innovative curriculum, Passport to Peoplehood, that raises awareness of Jews as a global multicultural people.
 We expand children’s awareness of themselves in relation to the racial, ethnic, and cultural diversity of Jews around the world, highlighting inclusion, diversity, and connection as hallmarks of Judaism.

 Sessions